RIKEN-RCCS/lens3/doc/admin-guide.md

 range of communication for both Mux's and MinIO's on hosts must be open to Api, since Api accesses both Mux's and MinIO's.

+## S3 Signature Algorithm Version

+Lens3 works only with the signature v4 as MinIO does.
+That is, an authentication header must include the string "AWS4-HMAC-SHA256".
+If "pubic-access-user" appears in the access-log, it indicates the request has no valid authentication information and it is very likely the authentication header is wrong.

 ## RANDOM MEMO

 __Increasing Logging verbosity__: Some classes has a `self._verbose`